So you wanna learn how to learn faster…

 Furthermore, the ‘saved’ willpower could now be used to work for our purposes.

 That’s why, in Chapter 1, we discussed that you should perform Environment Design such that you won’t encounter the “angel-and-devil” duo often.

 That said, we should be doing our all to either manage our willpower or develop it.

 In The Willpower Instinct, Stanford Psychologist Kelly McGonigal says that we deplete these reserves in two ways:

 - Actively, when we do inhibitory control, or choosing an action that entails a long-term reward rather than an immediate reward.
-This act depletes a lot of our willpower because our brains our naturally wired to prefer short-term rewards than larger-later ones.
+This action depletes a lot of our willpower because our brains are naturally wired to prefer short-term rewards than larger-later ones.

 This preference to short-term rewards is what economists call hyperbolic discounting.

-And again, when our willpower depletes, we experience what’s called ego depletion, or simply, a state of high impulsiveness—the opposite of having high self control.
+When our willpower depletes, we then experience what’s called ego depletion, or simply, a state of high impulsiveness—the opposite of having high self-control.

 The only way to restore our willpower, according to a study by Matthew Galliot, is to have stable levels of Blood Glucose.